wangguohao-github/project_gazebo_aruco/docs/simulation/installation.md

 ### Local

 Install Ubuntu 22.04, ROS2 Humble, Ignition Gazebo Fortress as per their instructions.
-See (these instructions for installation)[#Environment-Installation]
+See [these instructions for installation](#Environment-Installation)

 #### Setup and build Aerostack2 (we use version 1.1.2)